Your Wills and Probate Specialists

 And don’t forget – it’s not just about the possessions, assets, and cash that you leave behind.
 It’s about the debts and the payments too.
 They don’t stop being owed just because you’ve passed away.
 And if your next of kin gets everything, they’ll get that too.

-Firstly, when someone dies without a Will, the next of kin must hire an expert probate lawyer to deal with probate.
-All banks and utility companies need to be contacted and, if family members are up for doing this themselves, they can save a fair bit of money – but it’s an emotional thing to have to do.
 There may be demands from Utility, credit card companies and the likes of non-payment.
 At this point, the only way to deter some companies is to pay what is owed, which could be hundreds or thousands of pounds.
 This may in essence, be a tangible cost on top of the emotional upheaval.
 At least the court case will be dropped.

 Now, what about the mortgage?